forcedotcom/cli/releasenotes/README.md

 * FIX: On Windows, running a Salesforce CLI command no longer causes a new CMD window to briefly appear and then disappear.
 Thanks [@jaklein](https://github.com/jaklein) for pointing out the fix!
 (GitHub issue [#2833](https://github.com/forcedotcom/cli/issues/2833), plugin-telemetry PR [#620](https://github.com/salesforcecli/plugin-telemetry/pull/620))

 * FIX: The `project deploy report` command no longer displays incorrect warnings about source format files that don't apply to the asynchronous deployment of metadata format files.
 (GitHub issue [#2862](https://github.com/forcedotcom/cli/issues/2862), source-deploy-retrieve PR [#1311](https://github.com/forcedotcom/source-deploy-retrieve/pull/1311))

+* FIX: (This fix is mostly relevant to our fabulous plugin developers) We've updated various files, such as the schema for `sfdx-project.json`, so that you no longer get type issues or `Property not found` when developing with our APIs in VSCode or other IDE.
+(GitHub issue [#2201](https://github.com/forcedotcom/cli/issues/2201)), schemas PR [#85](https://github.com/forcedotcom/schemas/pull/85), sfdx-core [#1066](https://github.com/forcedotcom/sfdx-core/pull/1066), packaging [#569](https://github.com/forcedotcom/packaging/pull/569))

 ## 2.41.8 (May 15, 2024) [stable]